 UO Today Interviews

 UO Today is a one-half hour, videotaped TV interview program.
-Hosts engage our Reading Series visiting writers in conversation on a topics focusing on their work and writing.
+Hosts engage our Reading Series visiting writers in conversation on topics focusing on their work and writing.

 The show is taped in the Video Production Studio in the lower level of the Knight Library.
 The show is broadcast on cable access stations in western Oregon and is streamed from the UO Channel.